jaysampath/The-Thought-Keeper/README.md

   <li>A nice error and success messages are displayed </li>

   <li> once logged in the user is directed to the thought entry page. where it has a logout button and a text field.
-He can enter his thoughts in the text field which is automatically saved in the data base. </li>
+He can enter his thoughts in the text field. </li>

+  <li>The logged in also has save button which saves(appends) entered thoughts in the date base, reset button which is used to clear all his thoughts from the database and a my thoughts button which is used to alert all his thoughts</li>

   </ul>